karl-zylinski/odin-handle-map/README.md

 Map a handle (index + generation) to an item.

+Uses a growing virtual memory arena for the storing the items.
+This makes pointers stable but the memory is still compact, which makes the performance good when iterating (cache friendly).

 Read more about handles:
 - [Handles are the better pointers by Andre Weissflog](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)
 - [My blog post on Odin implementations](https://zylinski.se/posts/handle-based-arrays/)